ElpisSolar/resin-internet-mirror/README.md

 - /kiwix serves raw kiwix index and library
 - / redirects to /www/elpissite.weebly.com/

+Other services:

-The kiwix webserver is running on port 8080, serving zim files.
+- kiwix webserver on port 8080, serving zim files like wikipedia
+- ka-lite on port 8008

 Zim files can be added by editing `ZIMS`, sites by editing `SITES` in [Dockerfile.template](Dockerfile.template).